Rfam/rfam-docs/docs/source/sequence-extraction.rst

 .. note:: If the above command is successfull, you should see a ``.ssi`` file generated in your current directory

-6. Fetch the list of accessions you want to extract and save them in a ``.txt`` file using the MySQL database :
+6. Fetch a list of accessions to extract from the database and save them in a ``.txt`` file using the MySQL database :

 ..